Support Our Boston-area Food Heroes

 Lovin’ Spoonfuls, a food rescue organization

-• Headquartered in Boston, Lovin’ Spoonfuls facilitates the rescue and distribution of healthy, fresh food that would otherwise be discarded.
+• Headquartered in Newton, Lovin’ Spoonfuls facilitates the rescue and distribution of healthy, fresh food that would otherwise be discarded.
 Lovin’ Spoonfuls works efficiently to deliver this food directly to local meal programs and social service entities serving those in need.

 • They receive local donations from Trader Joe’s, Volante Farms, Whole Foods Market, and Captain Marden’s Seafoods.